allentown521/saladict/README_EN.md

 ### Install Manually

 1. Download the installation package ending in `.dmg` from the Latest [Release](https://github.com/allentown521/saladict/releases/latest) page.
-(If you are using M1, please download the installation package named `Saladict_{version}_aarch64.dmg`, otherwise download the installation package named `Saladict_{version}_x64.dmg`)
+(If you are using M1, please download the installation package named `saladict_{version}_aarch64.dmg`, otherwise download the installation package named `saladict_{version}_x64.dmg`)
 2. Double click the downloaded file to install it.

 ### Troubleshooting

--   If you encounter a permission prompt every time you open it, or if you cannot perform a shortcut translation, please go to Settings -> Privacy & Security -> Supporting Features to remove pot, and then re-add pot.
+-   If you encounter a permission prompt every time you open it, or if you cannot perform a shortcut translation, please go to Settings -> Privacy & Security -> Supporting Features to remove Saladict, and then re-add Saladict.

 ## Linux